Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-3.md

 	</figcaption>
 </figure>

-Do the same for the whitelabel brand by changing/choosing `whitelabel-demo.html` file from rendered assets.
+Do the same for the whitelabel brand by changing/choosing the `whitelabel-demo.html` file from rendered assets.
 Maybe you already noticed, but if you look at our terminal logs you should see a Sass error `Error: 'The color "slate" does not exist.`.
 This error is because we set a border colour by name `oColorsByName('slate')` in [part two](/documentation/tutorials/create-a-new-component-part-2), but slate is not in the limited [whitelabel colour palette](https://registry.origami.ft.com/components/o-colors@6.4.2/?brand=whitelabel#demo-primary-palette).

 To fix this error we need to set the border colour of our component differently depending on which brand is being used.